fossasia/badgeyay/api/docs/installation/localvir.md

 (badgeyay) $ git push origin XXX-mock-issue
 ```
 5. File a PR and wait for the maintainers to suggest reviews or in the best case
 merge the PR.
-Then just update `development` of your local clone.
+Then just update 'development' of your local clone.

 ```sh
 (badgeyay) $ git pull upstream master